InigoEHowe/WhatsappHedonometer/README.md

 going to this site will give a better description of the method used to generate the happinesss data.
 This code will take in an exported Whatsapp chat text file.
-The method to export whatsapp data can be found here https://www.youtube.com/watch?v=-Ald352nhao please export it wothout media.
+The method to export whatsapp data can be found here https://www.youtube.com/watch?v=-Ald352nhao please export it without media.

 # NOTICE: WHEN TOU EXPORT YOUR WHATSAPP DATA IT IS NO LONGER ENCRYPTED.
 NEVER UPLOAD OR SHARE THIS DATA SOMEWHERE YOU DO NOT TRUST.